 The following information on regulatory frameworks is intended to provide an overview of country-specific requirements for environmental review and permitting (consenting) of marine renewable energy devices (specifically wave and tidal).
 This information is intended for general purposes only and should not be construed as legal advice or a legal opinion.
 It does not represent a complete record of the regulatory requirements for a given country, nor is it correct to assume that all the authorizations necessarily apply to all marine renewable energy projects.

-A report by Ocean Energy Systems (OES) also provides details for consenting: Consenting Processes for Ocean Energy on OES Member Countries (2015) and Consenting Processes for Ocean Energy Updated on Barriers and Recommendations (2016).
+Several reports by Ocean Energy Systems (OES) also provide details for consenting in additional member countries: Consenting Processes for Ocean Energy on OES Member Countries (2015) and Consenting Processes for Ocean Energy Updated on Barriers and Recommendations (2016).

 Environmental reviews are carried out by the Australian Government under the Environment Protection and Biodiversity Conservation Act 1999 and require an environmental assessment.
 Marine energy projects can obtain consent under the Coastal Management Act 1995.
 Consent is then administered at the state level.

 Victoria, a state in the southwestern region of Australia, has the most developed process to date, structured by the Department of Environment and Primary Industries.